-For specific questions on our housing services, please contact Seth Michaelson, the Director of Housing and Case Management, at x229.
+For specific questions on our housing services, please contact Natasha Wright, the Director of Housing, at x229.

 The Speakers Bureau is comprised of present and former participants who want to develop their communication skills and use those skills to educate the community about issues of poverty and homelessness.
 These women, our Ambassadors, attend ongoing communication workshops and are ready to share their stories publicly, relating how Project Hope programs helped them attain their educational, career and financial goals.